Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Get topic details by UUID' clearly states the action (get) and the resource (topic details) with the specific identifier (UUID), distinguishing it from sibling tools like 'get-topic-by-name'.
+The description 'Get topic details by UUID' clearly states the verb (Get), resource (topic details), and retrieval method (by UUID), differentiating it from siblings like get-topic-by-name and list-topics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.